bitrix24/b24restdocs/api-reference/timeman/networkrange/timeman-networkrange-get.md

-# Get Network Address Range timeman.networkrange.get
+# Get Network Address Ranges timeman.networkrange.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
 - examples are missing

 {% endnote %}